Robert Solow

-Robert Merton Solow, GCIH (/ˈsoʊloʊ/; August 23, 1924 – December 21, 2023) was an American economist known for his studies of economic growth and the development of the Solow–Swan model, for which he won the 1987 Nobel Memorial Prize in Economic Sciences.
+Robert Merton Solow (/ˈsoʊloʊ/; August 23, 1924 – December 21, 2023) was an American economist known for his studies of economic growth and the development of the Solow–Swan model, for which he won the 1987 Nobel Memorial Prize in Economic Sciences.

 He was Institute Professor Emeritus of Economics at the Massachusetts Institute of Technology, where he was a professor from 1949 on.
 He was awarded the John Bates Clark Medal in 1961, the Nobel Memorial Prize in Economic Sciences in 1987, and the Presidential Medal of Freedom in 2014.
 Four of his PhD students, George Akerlof, Joseph Stiglitz, Peter Diamond, and William Nordhaus, later received Nobel Memorial Prizes in Economic Sciences in their own right.

 Biography

 Robert Solow was born in Brooklyn, New York, into a Jewish family on August 23, 1924, the oldest of three children.
 He attended local public school and excelled academically early in life.
 In September 1940, Solow went to Harvard College with a scholarship at the age of 16.
 At Harvard, his first studies were in sociology and anthropology as well as elementary economics.

-In 1942, Solow left the university and joined the U.S. Army.
+In 1942, Solow left the university and joined the U.S. Army where he served in the Signal Corps.
 Because he was fluent in German, the Army put him on a task force whose primary purpose was to intercept, interpret, and send back German messages to base.
 He served briefly in North Africa and Sicily, and later in Italy until he was discharged in August 1945.
 Shortly after returning, he proceeded to marry his girlfriend, Barbara Lewis (died 2014), whom he had been dating for six weeks.

-Solow returned to Harvard in 1945, and studied under Wassily Leontief.
-As Leontief's research assistant he produced the first set of capital-coefficients for the input–output model.
-Then he became interested in statistics and probability models.
-From 1949 to 1950, he spent a fellowship year at Columbia University to study statistics more intensively.
-During that year he also worked on his Ph.D. thesis, an exploratory attempt to model changes in the size distribution of wage income using interacting Markov processes for employment-unemployment and wage rates.
+Solow returned to Harvard in 1945 and studied under Wassily Leontief, serving as his research assistant and producing the first set of capital-coefficients for the input–output model, an early contribution to computational economic analysis.
+This work introduced him to linear modeling and quantitative analysis, which influenced his subsequent interests in statistics and probability.
+From 1949 to 1950, he spent a fellowship year at Columbia University to study statistics more intensively while completing his Ph.D. thesis, an exploratory examination of changes in the wage-income distribution using interacting Markov processes for employment, unemployment, and wage dynamics.
+Although the dissertation won Harvard’s Wells Prize, Solow opted not to publish it.
+These early analytical projects formed the methodological foundation for his later contributions to macroeconomics, including the development of the Solow–Swan growth model and his empirical work on productivity and technical change.

 In 1949, just before going off to Columbia, he was offered and accepted an assistant professorship in the Economics Department at Massachusetts Institute of Technology.
 At MIT he taught courses in statistics and econometrics.
 Solow's interest gradually changed to macroeconomics.
-For almost 40 years, Solow and Paul Samuelson worked together on many landmark theories: von Neumann growth theory (1953), theory of capital (1956), linear programming (1958) and the Phillips curve (1960).
+For almost 40 years, Solow and Paul Samuelson worked together on many landmark theories: von Neumann growth theory (1953), theory of capital (1956), linear programming (1958) and the Phillips curve (1960), a key insight for contemporary macroeconomic research.